-If you're in All apps and you want to make an app appear on the taskbar, tap and hold the app until you see the screen dim.
-When you release the app, tap Pin to taskbar from the menu that appears.
+If you're in All apps and you want to make an app appear on the taskbar, right-click an app or tile and select More > Pin to taskbar.

 How do I install apps?

 You can download Windows Store apps from Store.
 You will need to have a Microsoft ID to purchase and download apps from Store.